 Wu-kan sport long furry tails which can be used for grasping or balance.
 Coupled with elongated, double-jointed fingers and toes, these aids make climbing trivial for a kan, who live most of their lives in the treetops.
 Wu-kan usually dress with this in mind, keeping any shoes or gloves open to allow grip.
 They are also identified by large, round, furry ears that sit low on their heads, almost flat against the neck.

-The typical wu-kan lives about half as long as a soratami, but they rarely show any physical signs of old age, even in their last days.
+The typical wu-kan lives around a hundred years, but they rarely show any physical signs of old age, even in their last days.

 Playing a Wu-kan

 Wu-kan have a long lifespan coupled with a seriously truncated attention span.
-They are typically spontaneous and reckless, perfectly able to recognise consequences, but rarely considering their relevance.
+They are typically spontaneous and reckless, perfectly able to recognise consequences but rarely feeling constrained by them.
 This strange inability to feel fear has led to wu-kan being perceived as somewhat mad, though never boring.